 What's more, graduates of VMI repay their student loans at an enviable clip.
 Nearly 94 percent of graduates paid off their loan balance within three years of graduating, according to NCES data.
 Class sizes are also some of the smallest among schools on our list.
 VMI's website reports that the student-faculty ratio is just 12:1, suggesting that students who can benefit from more personalized instruction may have access to the resources they need.

 Our No. 9 school takes its name from Virginia's state nickname and educates its students in one of the state's most metropolitan settings.
-Old Dominion University students can earn their campus-based or online bachelor's degree in Virginia's second-largest city, combining the amenities of an urban environment with an average raw cost of tuition and fees that ranks No. 2 among schools on our list.
+Old Dominion University students can enroll in a campus-based or online degree program in Virginia's second-largest city, combining the amenities of an urban environment with an average raw cost of tuition and fees that ranks No. 2 among schools on our list.

-ODU is also one of the best online colleges in Virginia.
-Only one other school in the state offered more total degree programs via distance education than the 39 available at Old Dominion, and only one institution on our list reported a higher percentage of online course enrollment among its students.
+ODU is also one of the best online schools in Virginia.
+Only one other school in the state offered more total online programs than the 39 available at Old Dominion, and only one institution on our list reported a higher percentage of online program enrollment among its students.

 We go from one of Virginia's most urban college environments to one of its most rural for our No. 10 school.
 The town of Farmville in central Virginia has an estimated population of around 8,200 people, according to the U.S. Census Bureau, and sits about an hour away from its nearest metropolitan area of Richmond.

 The average cost of tuition and fees paid by students at Longwood University was one of the 10 most affordable in the state in 2015-16.
 Its graduation rate came in at No. 6 among schools on our list.
 The student debt load carried by graduates placed in the top 20 statewide, and 88.5 percent of former students report having paid down their student loan balance within three years of graduation.